 What’s the safest dose?

 Under 5 g per dose, under 15 g total per day, with regular tolerance breaks.
+That’s the sweet spot.

 Ready to Use Kratom Safely?